amabirbd/Auto-desktop-wallpaper/README.md

 it randomly selects one picture saves it locally and sets it as desktop wallpaper.
 Just wanted to to somthing like that.

-*currently works only on windows
+*currently works only on windows 64 bit